tgreenidge/portfolio/_posts/blog/2015-11-27-bubble-sort.markdown

 ### Iterative Approach
 Remember that all recursive functions may be refactored to iterative functions.
 In this example, I simply refactored using a nested loop.
-I used the inner loop to stop just before the previously sorted element to the right, ignoring all larger elements that have already been sorted to the end of the array.
+I used the inner loop to stop just before the previously sorted element to the right.
+This solution avoids iterating through the entire array by ignoring elements that have already been sorted at the end of the array.

 {% highlight javascript %}